International copyright relations of Russia: Other treaties

 In 2003, Russia also joined the Rome Convention, the analogue of the Berne Convention for neighbouring rights.
 The adherence of Russia to the Rome Convention became effective on May 26, 2003.
 The Rome convention covered performances, phonograms, and broadcasts.
 For phonograms, it stipulated that phonograms produced by a national of a contracting state, or fixated in a contracting state, or published in a contracting state were covered, but allowed signatory countries to choose among the latter two (article 5).
 Russia chose to apply the criteria of nationality and publication, declaring the criterion of fixation as inapplicable in its adherence to the treaty.
 The Rome Convention is non-retroactive and applies only to phonograms created after and to performances or broadcasts that occurred after a country jointed the convention (article 20).

 After part IV of the Civil Code had entered in force on January 1, 2008, the Russian Federation also acceded on November 5, 2008 to the WIPO Copyright Treaty and to the WIPO Performances and Phonograms Treaty (entry in force of both accessions on February 5, 2009).
 On August 22, 2012, the Russian Federation also became a member of the World Trade Organization.

 2022 invasion of Ukraine

 In response to sanctions during the 2022 invasion of Ukraine an unfriendly countries list was developed by Russia.
 Copyright infringement is authorized for Russian citizens against any country on the unfriendly countries list.
 The Russian Association for Electronic Communications projects that online piracy in Russia will likely double in 2023.
 In response, the U.S. Department of Justice and Federal Bureau of Investigation took down Z-Library.

+Theatre owners in Russia who are affected by boycotts from Western studios have begun screening foreign films which were downloaded from anonymous BitTorrent sources or whose Digital Cinema Packages were obtained illicitly from friendly neighbouring countries such as Kazakhstan where Russian dubs of foreign films are still legally distributed.
+Moviegoers who would watch illicitly-screened foreign films in Russia nominally pay tickets for an obscure domestic short film at the box office, with the actual Hollywood feature being screened as a "free preview" to get around bootlegging concerns, though former Prime Minister and later secretary Dmitry Medvedev stated "If Netflix and others have left us, we'll just download their stuff for free," in response to Western content providers' boycott of the Russian entertainment market.